Making Your Own Natural Beeswax Jar Candles

 Melting The Beeswax

 Beeswax is flammable and can be dangerous.
-Never put the hardened wax in a pot & just put it on the stove to melt!
+Never just place hardened wax in a pot on the stove to melt!

-That close contact with the higher heat source can easily make the wax reach flash-point and catch fire.
+Close contact with a high heat source can easily make the wax reach flash-point and catch fire.

 The safest way to melt beeswax is the double-boiler method.
 But it’s important to use a vessel you want to use only for beeswax in the future. (trust me on this one – you’ll never fully get beeswax cleaned off it again!)
 Many people just use a clean tin can.

-Then place the hardened beeswax pieces in your heat-proof vessel and place it in a pot with water in the bottom.
+Place the hardened beeswax pieces in a heat-proof vessel and place it in a pot with water in the bottom.
 Turn on the stove & heat the water slowly.

-As the water heats up it will heat the beeswax and melt it into pourable wonderfulness.
-Now see how easy that was?
+As the water heats it will heat & melt the beeswax to make it pourable.

 Alternative Wax-Melting Method

-But I typically use my *Solar Oven to melt my beeswax.
-There’s no direct contact with intense heat source overheating the wax that way.
+I use my *Solar Oven to melt my beeswax.
+There’s no direct contact with an excessively intense heat source that way.

 Using a solar oven to melt beeswax.
 It's easy to make your own natural beeswax candle.
 It's fun, it's easy, and it's natural.
 And who doesn't love a beeswax jar candle?? #TexasHomesteader